jtagaca/JavaFXTodoApp/README.md

 ## About
-Java FX My Todo app is a java based application that allows users to create, edit, and delete tasks.
+Java FX My Todo app is a Java based application that allows users to create, edit, and delete tasks.
 ## Context

-This full-stack project features a PHP backend and a Java front end.
-In addition, Google Cloud hosts Firebase NoSQL for data persistence.
-This application has been designed for desktop computers.
-And allows users to manage task lists with ease.
+This full-stack project includes a firebase backend and a Java Front End.
+This application was created for desktop computers.
+Additionally, users can easily manage task lists.

 ## Challenges

-This project presented obstacles because I was unfamiliar with firebase and had no prior experience performing NoSQL operations on firebase.
-I discovered, however, that NoSQL is ideal for simple applications that don't require atomic transactions and schema-less tables.
-Despite having only one month of Java experience, I completed this project in one week.
+Because I was unfamiliar with firebase and had no prior experience performing NoSQL operations on firebase, this project presented challenges.
+However, I discovered that NoSQL is best suited for simple applications that do not require atomic transactions or schema-less tables.
+I completed this project in one week despite having only one month of Java experience.

 <p align="center" width="100%">
 <img